DaniellaBoulos/DaniellaBoulos/README.md

 ## About Me

-Looking for an immersive internship experience within the Cybersecurity field.
-Experienced with Cybersecurity technology such as Virtual Machines, Wireshark, VMware and Linux Systems, firewall tools, and vulnerability scanners.
-Proficient in various programming languages and a fast learner of all hardware-computer technology.
-Effective member of project-based teams and adds value to ensure success.
+Passionate and hard-working student pursuing a Bachelor’s Degree in Cybersecurity and a CompTIA Security+ certificate.
+Experienced with Cybersecurity technology such as firewall tools and vulnerability scanners, and proficient in various programming languages to protect business and client assets.
+Adept at collaborating in project-based teams and consistently adding value to ensure project and team success.
+Eager to apply my academic knowledge and committed to continuous learning to proactively address evolving cybersecurity challenges.

 <!--
 **DaniellaBoulos/DaniellaBoulos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.